Subscribe to get access

 So among those leaders, according to ABEC’s website, are an environmental consultant, an interior designer, and a “complimentary healer.”

 Then other, arguably louder, voices in the group joined in.
-For that’s including the world’s biggest mining company (BHP Billiton), the biggest U.S. coal mining company (Peabody Energy).
-So the biggest publicly owned U.S. electric utility (Duke Energy) and the biggest U.S. railroad (Union Pacific).
+For that’s including the world’s biggest mining company (BHP Billiton).
+Because the biggest U.S. coal mining company (Peabody Energy) and the biggest publicly owned U.S. electric utility (Duke Energy).
+Followed up by the biggest U.S. railroad (Union Pacific).

 Then ABEC, whose domain name is licensed to the Center for Energy and Economic Development.
 They are a coal-industry group that merged with CEED.
-All to form the American Coalition for Clean Coal Electricity (ACCCE).
+All moreover to form the American Coalition for Clean Coal Electricity (ACCCE).

 They’re also bankrolling the “Clean Coal” campaign.
 Consequently to the tune of $35 million this year alone.
 That’s a little less than the tobacco industry spent on a successful fight against antismoking legislation in 1998.
 Also, almost triple what health insurers paid for the “Harry and Louise” ads that helped kill health care reform in the early 1990s.

 Coal is also struggling to overcome fierce resistance at the state and local level.
 That’s in Kansas, Florida, Idaho, and California.
 For they have already effectively declared a moratorium on new coal-fired power plants.

-Nationwide, 59 new coal-fired power plant projects died last year (of 151 proposed).
-All mostly because local authorities refused to grant permits or because big banks withheld financing.
-Both groups are alarmed about the lack of practical remedies to deal with coal’s massive CO2 emissions.
+As a result and nationwide, 59 new coal-fired power plant projects died.
+That’s just last year (of 151 proposed).
+All mostly because local authorities.
+Because all refused to grant permits or because big banks withheld financing.
+Both groups are alarmed.
+Especially about the lack of practical remedies to deal with coal’s massive CO2 emissions.